 311 Katipunan Avenue, Loyola Heights, Quezon City

-For only P380 any time of the day (P240 for a single bowl on weekdays 10 a.m. to 3 p.m.), you get to feast on unlimited bowls of protein, veggies, and carbs cooked just the way you like it.
+While you can get a single bowl for just P260 on weekdays from 10:30 AM to 3 PM, the buffet option, which is available any time of the day, is the big draw here.
+For a reasonable price, you get to feast on unlimited bowls of protein, veggies, and carbs cooked just the way you like it.

 YumBoss Putok Batok Restaurant